kemuelGermones/Personal-website/README.md

 ### Description

-Personal website built with HTML and CSS that provides information about myself and my individual work samples
+A website built with HTML and CSS that provides information about myself and my individual work samples

 ### Requirements